supakeen/bootc-image-builder/README.md

 ### `aws-ami-name` (optional)

 The name of the AMI to create.
-Only used when `aws` is in `types`.
+Required when an `ami` type is requested.

 ### `aws-region` (optional)

 The region to create the AMI in.
-Only used when `aws` is in `types`.
+Required when an `ami` type is requested.

 ### `aws-bucket` (optional)

 The name of the S3 bucket to upload the AMI to.
-Only used when `aws` is in `types`.
+Required when an `ami` type is requested.

 ## Outputs